 Almost 800 kg of cocaine were seized by the governmental forces in Guinea Bissau on 9th of March 2019.
 The capture represents a result of the operation called “CARAPAU” led by the Transnational Crime Unit (TCU) and the Judicial Police of Guinea-Bissau.
 The large amounts of cocaine were found in a false bottom of a truck loaded with frozen fish locally known as “carapau”.
 On first of September this year, the local police seized another 1.8 tons of cocaine shipments disguised as flour bags.
 Following the operation, eight people were arrested, including three Colombians.
 In six months, Guinea-Bissau broke its own record for the largest haul of cocaine in its history twice.

-There are two main factors causing instability national-level instability in Guinea Bissau and thus, facilitating the smuggling of narcotics.
+There are two main factors causing instability national-level instability in Guinea-Bissau and thus, facilitating drug trafficking.
 On one hand, the country has a long history of dealing with political instability, corruption across all levels of the society, as well as poverty.
 The country is dependent on cashew nuts exports but apart from this, there are the drug smuggling networks that keep the national economy afloat.
 Several statements coming from diplomatic personnel in the country’s capital city reveal that the police narcotics brigade severely lack funding due to poor leadership.

 For now, the brigade proved to be non-operational, and while being supposed to collaborate with the local Transnational Crime Unit, set up by UN agencies and INTERPOL to fight traffickers under the UN’s West African Coast Initiative, the drug trafficking networks are still highly effective.
 On the other hand, the dysfunctionality of the state attracts smugglers as well as extremist to organize their cells and networks in the region, knowing that the local government lacks the ability to initiate effective countermeasures.
 Furthermore, The UNODC has reduced its personnel in the country due to a lack of funds, therefore giving the drug lords an opportunity to expand their businesses.